Kong/docs.konghq.com/app/_hub/kong-inc/saml/_index.md

 ## Changelog

 **{{site.base_gateway}} 3.2.x**
-* The plugin has been updated to use version 4.0.0 of the `lua-resty-session` library which introduced several new features such as the possibility to specify audiences.
+* The plugin has been updated to use version 4.0.0 of the `lua-resty-session` library.
+This introduced several new features, such as the possibility to specify audiences.
-The following configuration parameters have been affected:
+The following configuration parameters were affected:

 Added:
   * `session_audience`